Bhargav19-root/docs/analytics/overview.md

    - Real-time or near-real-time updates
    - Historical data access

-4. **View in LinkUTM:**
+4. **View in linkutm:**
-   - GA4 metrics in LinkUTM dashboard
+   - GA4 metrics in linkutm dashboard
-   - Combined view with LinkUTM analytics
+   - Combined view with linkutm analytics
    - Unified reporting

 [Learn more about Google Analytics integration →](/analytics/google-analytics-integration)